Generating Access Tokens for Server Side APIs

 Members tab

-2. Check that your technical account is the user list and click on it
+2. Check that your technical account is the user list and select it.

-3. Click on the Groups tab to verify that the user is a part of the group that corresponds to your product profile.
-This user also is a member of a handful of other groups, including Contributors:
+3. Click the Groups tab so you can verify that the user is a part of the group that corresponds to your product profile.
+This user is also a member of a handful of other groups, including Contributors:

 Group Membership